xubo16/FizzBuzz/README.md

 To solve this programmatically, we must create different outputs based on a number we continually increment.
 It is a classic technical interview question.

-Let's explore a solution written in Java.
+Let's explore a solution written in Java.mmn
 ## A Java version

 ```java